-Oconee Valley Healthcare earned the Bronze Level Advocacy Center of Excellence recognition from the National Association of Community Health Centers in September 2018.
-This is the first level a health center can achieve.
+Oconee Valley Healthcare earned the Silver Level Advocacy Center of Excellence recognition from the National Association of Community Health Centers in December 2020.
+This is the second level a health center can achieve.
 This distinction shows that Oconee Valley is dedicated to advocating for, or supporting, health centers like ours that provide comprehensive care to patients.
 As noted on our page about Federally Qualified Health Centers, we are a community-based health care provider that receives funds from the HRSA program to provide primary care services in underserved areas.
 Our health center advocates to show elected officials that the funding we receive is important to continue the care we currently provide our patients.
-Over the next few years, Oconee Valley Healthcare will be working towards the Silver and Gold levels of recognition.
+Over the next few years, Oconee Valley Healthcare will be working towards the Gold level of recognition.

 What Is An Advocacy Center Of Excellence?